msft-mirror-aosp/platform.external.autotest/docs/user-doc.md

     Anything that can be created as an ebuild (shell script) can be a test source.
     (cros-workon may be utilised, introducing a fairly standard Chromium OS project workflow)
--   The staging location (`/build/${board}/usr/local/autotest/`) may not be modified; if one wants to modify it, they have to find the source to it (using other tools, see FAQ).
+-   The staging location (`/build/${board}/usr/local/build/autotest/`) may not be modified; if one wants to modify it, they have to find the source to it (using other tools, see FAQ).
--   Propagating source changes requires an emerge step.
+-   Propagating changes to control files or Autotest Python code does not require an emerge.
+The quickmerge step from [test_that](test-that.md) will propagate these changes.

 ### Ebuild setup, autotest eclass